dave1b/ComputerGraphics/README.md

 # ComputerGraphics
-This is a repository where I learn how webGL works and how to use it.
+This is a project where I learn how webGL works and how to use it.

 ### Some projects: